giancarlok/nips-compbio-paper-2016/paper-documents/draft-ideas.md

 The encoding: map amino acids at position 1 to integers 1 to 20, at position 2 to integers 21 to 40, at position 3 to integers 41 to 60 etc etc

-## new encoding trained on allmers evaluated on all mers
+## new encoding trained on and evaluated 9 mers

 In order to take out the effects of kmer-index-encoding we first look LSTM and NN when trained only on 9 mers, and compare their performance when given the new encoding vs the old encoding: